 Quality of a peridot is predicated on three important factors: color, clarity and transparency.

 Color is the most important quality factor for a peridot and is the primary driver of value.
 General rule is that as color saturation of a peridot increases, the value increases.
 However, as the peridot color becomes oversaturated and eventually opaque, the price drops substantially.
 A very light color peridot and an overly dark/opaque peridot will generally command a similar price.

 Colored gems do not have a standardized grading system and it is extremely rare to find a peridot with no eye visible imperfections.
-This is in stark contrast to Diamonds who have a standardized grading system and utilize magnification to inspect clarity.
+This is in stark contrast to Diamonds which have a standardized grading system and require magnification to inspect clarity.
 In the wholesale trade we evaluate peridot clarity using the following methodology:

-(1)Holding the peridot face up 12 inches from the observer's eye (2)Tilting them in various directions to visually inspect if any inclusions are visible (3)Only imperfections viewable on the crown (top part of the gemstone) are inspected and not the pavilion (back side)
+(1)Holding the peridot face up 12 inches from the observer's eye (2)Tilting the stone in various directions to visually inspect if any inclusions are visible (3)Only imperfections viewable on the crown (top part of the gemstone) are inspected and not the pavilion (back side)